Wichita event to bring people ‘Out of the Darkness’

-WICHITA, Kansas (KSNW) – An event later this month will raise awareness about the issue of suicide in the community.
+WICHITA, Kan.
+(KSNW) – An event later this month will raise awareness about the issue of suicide in the community.

 The American Foundation for Suicide Prevention, AFSP, says suicide rates in Kansas are on the rise, with one person dying every 16 hours.